Magorx/ELF_builder/README.md

 ```

 # eff_builder.cpp
-I'm too lazy to continue, just check implementation, there's nothing hard in it (ha-ha-ha)
+I'm too lazy to continue, just look at the implementation, there's nothing hard in it (ha-ha-ha)